TudorAlex3/Duck-Hunt-2D/README.md

 To build the duck, a set of several manually defined objects is needed that will move together but will also have independent animations.
 Thus, the duck:

-&nbsp;&nbsp;&nbsp;Will have a flying animation: it will flap its wings - a simple rotation on each wing.
+&nbsp;&nbsp;&nbsp;Will have a flying animation: it will flap its wings - a simple rotation on each wing. <br>
-&nbsp;&nbsp;&nbsp;Will fly in various directions uniformly - the entire set of objects that make up the duck will move or rotate together.
+&nbsp;&nbsp;&nbsp;Will fly in various directions uniformly - the entire set of objects that make up the duck will move or rotate together.<br>

 ###### ➢ Display